bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 Speaker 0: 00:27:11

-Well, privacy, I think, you know, privacy is a bottomless well, right?
+Well, privacy, I think, privacy is a bottomless well, right?
 You can keep going on privacy for just about forever.
 There are some fairly obvious things you can know on privacy.
 I think some of them are just like a quality of implementation.